Hitler attacked the Soviet Union on June 22, 1941, Finland knew the

 Fascist ridden States."

 In 1944, Finland made peace with the Soviet Union and the Allies, and chased German troops, that burned and destroyed Finnish property in their retreat, to their bases in Norway.
 This was called the Lapland War.
 The tragedy of this whole thing is that if the Allies had forced Russia to reinstate the borders of 1939, Finland might have fought with the Allies.
 Instead they forced Finland to accept aid from Germany, and allowed Russia to retain its gains of 1939.
 1944 and 1945 were the years of betrayal of Finland and Eastern Europe.
 The writer's parents, a newly wed couple, had to abandon their homes and run for their lives in 1944.
-Now Russians are living in what were Finnish homes, and working in what were Finnish factories, and owning what were lovely and prosperous Finnish farms.
+Now Russians are living in what were Finnish homes, and working in what were Finnish factories, and owning what were lovely and prosperous Finnish farms thanks to the massive aid provided by the allies.
+This must be reversed if the west claims to be for justice.
 Today the Russian government vehemently opposes Jewish occupation of Arab lands.
 Would these justice loving people like to return the land they took from the Finns?
+Absolutely not because they were conquering while pretending to defend themselves.

 The demands Russia made on Finland after the war